Easy Pumpkin Muffins From Cake Mix

 You can substitute 1/4 to 1/2 teaspoon pumpkin spice for the nutmeg and cloves.

-Easy pumpkin muffins with butter on white plate
+Easy pumpkin muffins with a cake mix

 Leave a Reply